Eczbek/xieite/docs/macros/VANISH.md

 <br/>

-Uses magic to remove any line where it is mentioned (see example).
+Uses cursed C++ magic to remove any line where it is mentioned (see example).

 <br/><br/>